 Everything that is homemade just tastes so much better.
 Sure, you can buy tartar sauce from the store, but if you make my recipe, I can promise you it will be the last one you ever use.

-In addition to the tartar sauce the other things I add onto the sandwich are lettuce, tomato and thinly sliced red onion.
+In addition to the tartar sauce, the other things I add to the sandwich are lettuce, tomato, and thinly sliced red onion.
 With that being said you don’t need to stop there.
-You can use pickled onions, pickle slices, cheese, micro greens, I mean seriously the possibilities are endless.
+You can use pickled onions, pickle slices, cheese, microgreens, I mean seriously the possibilities are endless.

 - Wild Alaskan Flounder en Papillote